 Here are some criteria for the Strategic Partner decision that have been further tailored to match the needs of a fictional water filter company.
-Note how the Must limits and Ideal values set by this company tune the generic criteria pattern to match the specific needs of this company.
+Note how the Threshold and Objectives set by this company tune the generic criteria pattern to match the specific needs of this company.

-The company has evaluated 2 alternatives using the Think It Through tool to better understand the relative merits of each potential partner.
+The company has evaluated 2 alternatives using the Decision Analysis Tool (DAT) to better understand the relative merits of each potential partner.

 The Tornado Chart can be used to highlight the advantages that make one alternative superior.